atomicwhale/obol-guides/charon_multiple.md

 ### 0. Important notes

 This guide is based on this assumptions:
-**You are runing the BN/EC separately to Charon.** This is highly recommended because it makes managing each Charon node much easier, and you don't need to bring the BN/EC down when making changes to the ocnfiguration.
+**You are runing the BN/EC separately to Charon.** This is highly recommended because it makes managing each Charon node much easier, and you don't need to bring the BN/EC down when making changes to the configuration.
 **If you arae running one CDVN with the EC/BN clients and wants to spin up more CDVN instance on the same machine.
 Please read the short section "Pluggin more Charon to one CDVN with EC/BN" at the end of the guide.

 1. [Disclaimer] This setup is for testing, or if you are running multiple nodes for different clusters.
 Please do not run more than one Charon nodes from the same cluster on a single machine as it creats a single point of failure.
 Please run each node on a separated machine in a production environment.